How To Choose A Bicycle Helmet

 When riding a bike, it is prudent to wear tighter fitting clothing that is less likely to get caught in the bike chain.
 Riding in flip flops, sandals, cleats, high heels or barefoot can also be dangerous and cause personal injury.
 Avoiding large puddles, gravel, wet leaves, curbs, changes in the road surface, and storm grates will help prevent many falls.

-Need an attorney for a bicycle accident case in Tampa?
-Call our firm today!
+Need an attorney for a bicycle accident case?
+Contact our firm today!